 The October 1967 edition of Michael Heseltine’s Town magazine featured an interview with the fashionable twenty-three year old author Adam Diment.
-In it, he said that he was:
+The introduction said that he was:

 In the late sixties moving a few hundred yards from one area of west London to another was like travelling to a different country.
-Diment knew he had enough money to make the move because after the publication of his first novel The Dolly, Dolly Spy, Diment suddenly became the most talked-about author in town.
+Diment knew he could afford the expensive move because after the publication of his first novel The Dolly, Dolly Spy, Diment suddenly became the most talked-about author in town.
 That year Publishers’ Weekly wrote about the novel:

 A kinky, cool mod flare that is outrageously entertaining….If you appreciate clever plotting, plenty of excitement, sex at its most uninhibited, a dollop or two of explicit sadism, Adam Diment is a name to remember.

 Except he wasn’t, and Diment is almost totally forgotten about these days.
 He wrote three more books – The Spying Game and The Dolly, Dolly Birds which were both published in 1968 and a fourth novel Think Inc that was published in 1971.
 After which, suddenly, he completely disappeared from public view.

 His four novels, although entertaining romps through the swinging sixties, are hugely dated these days and are peppered with the era’s casual sexism and racism that make the James Bond novels appear as if they were written by Andrea Dworkin.

 “Despite her lovely body it was her face which had me hooked.
 I do not belong to that philistine philosophy which propounds the ‘put a sack over their heads and they’re all the same’ nonsense.
 I like to watch something pretty and interesting when collecting my oats, and her face is certainly that.
 At present she was doing a languorous chameleon change from perplexed to pout.” - The Bang Bang Birds